aaronpk/Swarm-Checkins-Import/README.md

 This will start with the most recent checkin and page back through your account until it can't find any more checkins.

 Next, you'll want to download all the photos from the checkins as well.
-This will take considerably longer than the first one which is why it's a separate step.
+This will take considerably longer than the first import.

 ```
 php import-photos.php